aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/notation/publicid/_index.md

 ---
 title: Notation.PublicId
 second_title: Aspose.SVG for .NET API Reference
-description: Notation property.
+description: Notation PublicId property.
 The public identifier of this notation.
 If the public identifier was not specified this is null
 type: docs
 weight: 30
 url: /net/aspose.svg.dom/notation/publicid/